3 Penny Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-- What’s Happening: The company’s stock gained around 4% over the past month.
+- What’s Happening: The company’s shares jumped around 180% over the past year.

-- What ServiceSource International Does: ServiceSource International Inc is a provider of customer and revenue lifecycle management solutions.
+- What Dakota Territory Resource Does: Dakota Territory Resource Corp is an exploration stage company engaged in the acquisition, development, and exploration of mineral properties.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.